-A well-travelled collection of wood-pulp fiber designs, celebrating stories and techniques found in global weaving communities.
+A collection of wood-pulp fiber designs, celebrating legendary techniques found in global weaving communities.
+Influenced by Asian silks, Navajo weaves, European tapestries, Ottoman rugs and other weaving heritages.

 The value of woven wool blankets dates back to the earliest expeditions across the American West.
 Inspired by this legacy, the Woolen Mill series offers a superior balance of rustic textures and natural colors.